 At St. Scholastica, challenging academics is crucial to the college experience.
 We inspire student success by stressing the importance of academic effort and establishing high expectations for student performance.

 More than 90 percent of first-year students participate in high-impact practices, such as service-learning, a learning community or research with faculty.
-Plus, the campus boasts a newly renovated, state-of-the-art science center with 13 labs and one of the nation’s few undergraduate anatomy labs.
+Plus, the campus boasts a newly renovated, state-of-the-art science center with 13 labs and one of the nation’s few undergraduate donor body anatomy labs.

 The St. Scholastica experience is distinguished by the school's Catholic Benedictine ethos, or animating spirit.
 Students experience this in the customs, practices and aspirations of campus life.